pedroliman/pedros-housekeeping-rules/README.md

 Code QA reviewer: Code QA reviewer.

+1. First
+2. Second
+3. Third

+    A normal paragraph

+4. Continue with item 4
+5. Item 5

 > **Maintenance and Testing:**
 1. DEVs are expected to frequently run CRAN checks on their package while the package doesn't have automated CRAN checks via github actions.
 1. The package includes automated tests using testthat.